zkat/figgy-pudding/README.md

 ### Features

 * Top-down options
-* Hide options from layer that didn't ask for it
+* Hide options from layers that didn't ask for it
 * Shared multi-layer options
 * Immutable by default